 Battery power or plug-in power is available to run this pitching machine.
 This spiral ball feeder can crush twelve balls in eight seconds, so one ball can be crushed every eight seconds until the feeder is empty.
 Whether you’re using leather or plastic baseballs, this machine works well.

-Children of all levels can use the Heater Base Hit because it has an accurate speed control.
+Children of all levels can use the Heater Base Hit because it has accurate speed control.

 It is easily set up because it is light and portable.
 Especially for beginners or younger players, this pitching machine is excellent.